SomeWeekendReading/someweekendreading.github.io/_posts/2022-05-22-greens-asymmetry.md

 <iframe width="400" height="224" src="https://www.youtube.com/embed/ct94encmT0A" allow="accelerometer; encrypted-media; gyroscope; picture-in-picture" allowfullscreen style="float: right; margin: 3px 3px 3px 3px; border: 1px solid #000000;"></iframe>
 But what is to be done?

-For a momentary counterpoint, let's consult his brother Hank Green, just yesterday, here in 2022, the third year of the Great Pandemic.
-While perhaps not a _direct_ response to his John's video 3 years ago, it is nonetheless _a propos._
+For a momentary counterpoint, let's consult John's brother, Hank Green.
+He wrote just yesterday, here in 2022, the third year of the Great Pandemic.
+While perhaps not a _direct_ response to his John's video 3 years ago, it is nonetheless _&agrave; propos._

 He talks about a litter-strewn street near his home.
 People buy snacks at a convenience store and, predictably, litter.
-This could have been a screed about the general lack of social responsibility, lack of respect for common spaces, or just general selfish stupidity.
+This could have been a screed about a lack of social responsibility, lack of respect for common spaces, or just general selfish stupidity.
 And all that's there, to a degree; Hank feels appropriate anger.